NOANDA (Germany / Ethiopia)

 - 2 min read

 Noanda is a Germany-based world fusion band blending downtempo electronica with traditional and acoustic elements from across the globe.
-Drawing on influences from ambient, jazz, Afrobeat and global folk music, Noanda creates atmospheric soundscapes rooted in collaboration and cultural dialogue.
-One of their most striking partnerships is with Ethiopian singer Feven Yoseph, whose expressive vocals and Amharic lyrics bring spiritual depth and emotional richness to the group’s layered compositions.
-Together, they weave intricate textures that explore themes of connection, identity, and transformation, offering listeners an immersive musical journey that crosses both genre and geography.
-Noanda’s performances and recordings emphasize unity through diversity, often inviting artists from varied backgrounds to co-create with them.
+Drawing on influences from ambient, jazz, Afrobeat, and global folk music, they create atmospheric soundscapes rooted in collaboration and cultural dialogue.
+A key collaborator is Ethiopian singer Feven Yoseph, whose expressive vocals and Amharic lyrics bring spiritual depth to the group’s layered compositions.
+Noanda’s recordings and performances emphasize unity through diversity, often inviting artists from varied backgrounds to co-create with them.

 Featured Songs: